zwachtel11/peg/README.md

 peg is a oras based storage for kubernetes manifests. a minimalist package manager geared at helping the deployment story for private container registries.

 With peg a user can seamlessly push their kubernetes application manifest into a OCI compliant container registry.
-Then when they need to deploy their applications, they can pull down their manifests or seamlessly deploy their applications to the target kubernetes cluster.
+When they need to deploy their applications, they can pull down their manifests or seamlessly deploy their applications to the target kubernetes cluster.

 ## install cli